hiwaybk/BKs-Ubuntu-Scripts/README.md

 ```

 # ChangeLog
+* Version 0.5
+  1. Alloed the default REBOOT_TIME for the scheduled reboot promt to be set in `/etc/default/update-ubuntu`
 * Version 0.4
   1. Fixed error where scheduled reboot resulted in immediate reboot
   2. Updated package maintenace scripts